Contents: Timing Belt Cover M111 ↡ M112/113 ↡

 2. Disconnect the negative cable from the battery.

-3. Remove powertrain trim panels.
+3. Remove the powertrain trim panels.

 4. Drain the coolant from the radiator.

-8. Install the A/C radiator/condenser shield.
+8. Install the radiator/condenser protection screen.

 9. Remove the accessory drive belt (2).

-10. Remove cylinder head covers (6).
+10. Remove the cylinder head covers (6).

-11. Disconnect the lines (17 and 18) water pump.
+11. Disconnect the water pump lines (17 and 18).

 12. Disconnect the hose (16) from the thermostat housing.